Gold sinks to two-year low; other precious metals hit

-SINGAPORE Gold sank further into bear-market territory on Monday as prices dropped to a two-year trough on fears of central bank sales and less monetary stimulus, while holdings on global exchange-traded funds hit their lowest in more than a year.
+SINGAPORE Gold prices took a dramatic U-turn on Monday, reversing early gains to drop to a two-year trough after bullion futures fell on fears about central bank sales and holdings on global exchange-traded funds sank to their lowest in more than a year.

-Along with gold, investors ditched other commodities from oil to copper after a less-than-forecast growth in China's gross domestic product in the first quarter stoked doubts about the health of the global economy.
+A dip below the psychological $1,500 an ounce level initially sparked bargain hunting, but stop-loss selling took over after oil futures slipped and as investors bet the U.S Federal Reserve would soon end its bullion-friendly bond buying programme.

 "Breaking $1,500 is not a good sign for gold.
 We don't know what the next support level is going to be," said Ronald Leung, chief dealer at Lee Cheong Gold Dealers in Hong Kong.

 "Even though there are some shorts in the market, I think people still want to push the price down.
-There's no excuse to push it up, unless there's a war between North and South Korea.
-There should be a rebound as the market is already oversold."
+There's no excuse the push it up, unless there's a war between North and South Korea.
+There should be a rebound the market is already oversold."

 U.S. futures for June delivery extended losses to fall more than 5 percent as Tokyo gold futures tumbled around 8 percent, marking Japanese futures biggest daily fall since September 2011.